 Engineering Science is an engineering course designed to expose students to some of the major concepts and technologies that they will encounter in a postsecondary program of study in any engineering domain.
 Students will have an opportunity to investigate engineering and high-tech careers.
 Students will employ science, technology, engineering, and mathematical concepts in the solution of real-world challenge situations.
 Students will develop problem-solving skills and apply their knowledge of research and design to create solutions to various challenges.
 Students will also learn how to document their work and communicate their solutions to their peers and members of the professional community.
 This course cannot be entered at mid-term.
-This course is only offered at ATEMS for 2020-2021.
-It will be offered at The LIFT for all high schools beginning in 2021-2022.
-Prerequisites: Algebra I; Biology, Chemistry, IPC or Physics;
+This course is offered at The LIFT for all high schools.

-Introduction to Engineering Design AISD required
+Prerequisites: Algebra I; Biology, Chemistry, IPC or Physics; Introduction to Engineering Design AISD required

-Computer Integrated Manufacturing[△] (PLTW) (CIM)
+Computer Integrated Manufacturing\ (PLTW) (CIM)